oforero/Deploying_a_Webserver_in_Azure/README.md

 ## Get your Azure Credentials
 * Login into azure `az login`
 * Create an rbac for loging in: `az ad sp create-for-rbac --role="Contributor" --scopes="/subscriptions/<subscription_id>"`
+* Copy the client secret, we'll need it later.
 * List your credentials: `az account show`

 ```